Christian communism: Basis

 Christian communists typically regard biblical texts in Acts 2 and Acts 4 as evidence that the first Christians lived in a communist society.
 Scholars generally agree that the Acts of the Apostles and the Gospel of Luke were written by the same person.
 In Luke 12:33, Jesus commands his disciples to sell what they have and give alms, and in Luke 14:33 says that no one can be his disciple who has not forsaken all his possessions.
-Historians generally confirm the view that a form of communism was taught by Jesus and practised by the apostles.
+Some historians confirm the view that a form of communism was taught by Jesus and practised by the apostles.

 Among those historians who support the Christian communist view, Montero offers anthropological evidence that the practices recounted in Acts 4:32–35 were historical and were practised widely and taken seriously during at least the first two centuries of Christianity.
 Other biblical evidence of anti-capitalistic belief systems include Matthew 6:24, which said: "No one can serve two masters.
 Either you will hate the one and love the other or you will be devoted to the one and despise the other.
 You cannot serve both God and money."
 The slogan "Each according to his abilities" has biblical origins.
 Acts 11:29 states: "Then the disciples, every man according to his ability, determined to send relief unto the brethren which dwelt in Judaea."
 Additionally, the phrase "To each according to his needs" has a biblical basis in Acts 4:35, which says "to the emissaries to distribute to each according to his need".